rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-implementation-umbraco.md

    Umbraco monitors database activity using dashboards within the Azure portal, along with custom email alerts.
 4. Disaster recovery

-   Azure provides two disaster-recovery (DR) options: Active Geo-Replication and Geo-Restore.
+   Azure provides two disaster-recovery (DR) options: active geo-replication and geo-restore.
 The DR option that a company should select depends on its [business-continuity objectives](sql-database-business-continuity.md).

-   Active Geo-Replication provides the fastest level of response in the event of downtime.
-Using Active Geo-Replication, you can create up to four readable secondaries on servers in different regions, and you can then initiate failover to any of the secondaries in the event of a failure.
+   active geo-replication provides the fastest level of response in the event of downtime.
+Using active geo-replication, you can create up to four readable secondaries on servers in different regions, and you can then initiate failover to any of the secondaries in the event of a failure.

-   Umbraco doesn’t require Geo-Replication, but it does take advantage of Azure Geo-Restore to help ensure minimum downtime in the event of an outage.
-Geo-Restore relies on database backups in geo-redundant Azure storage.
+   Umbraco doesn’t require geo-replication, but it does take advantage of Azure geo-restore to help ensure minimum downtime in the event of an outage. geo-restore relies on database backups in geo-redundant Azure storage.
 That allows users to restore from a backup copy when there is an outage in the primary region.
 5. De-provision

    When a project environment is deleted, any associated databases (development, staging, or live) are removed during Azure Service Bus queue cleanup.
 This automated process restores the unused databases to Umbraco’s elastic database-availability pool, making them available for future provisioning while maintaining maximum utilization.